werkgroep-kunstmanen/constel_viewer/README.md

  This is software to create a constellation viewer using:
    .
 STM32_F103 Blue Pill board
    .
 128x128 OLED display with SPI interface
+ Luminance variations are used to get a more attractive, 'scope-like' picture.

  Compile/upload environment.
  ---------------------------